Rkirthi1234/ML-based-RecommendationSystem/README.md

 # How to Run

-- Clone the Repository
+- Clone the Repository:
   git clone <your-repo-url>
   cd movie-recommendation

 - Install Dependencies